zhaorui-zhang/zhaorui-zhang.github.io/_pages/publications.md

 ## 2025:

-- **GlobaZip: An Interactive, Efficient Distributed Compression-as-a-Service Platform with Optimized Data Compression Techniques** \
+- **Ocelot: An Interactive, Efficient Distributed Compression-As-a-Service Platform With Optimized Data Compression Techniques** \
-  Yuanjian Liu, Sheng Di, **Zhaorui Zhang**, Jiajun Huang, Kyle Chard, Ian Foster \
+  Yuanjian Liu, Sheng Di, Jiajun Huang, **Zhaorui Zhang**, Kyle Chard, Ian Foster \
   *IEEE Transactions on Parallel and Distributed Systems, Special Section on New Tools and Techniques for the Distributed Computing Continuum (DCC)* **\(TPDS-SS\)**, 2025 \
   (**CCF-A** Journal for Distributed and Parallel Systems)